signatureai/signature-core-nodes/docs/nodes/numbers.md

 | ----- | ------- |
 | float | `FLOAT` |

-??? note "Pick the code in numbers.py"
+??? note "Source code in numbers.py"

     ```python
     class FloatOperator:
-        """Performs arithmetic operations on two floats.
+        """Performs arithmetic operations on two floating-point numbers.

-        This class supports basic arithmetic operations (+, -, *, /) on two float inputs.
+        This class supports basic arithmetic operations between two floating-point numbers.
+The supported

-        Methods:
+        operations are addition, subtraction, multiplication, and division.

+        Args:
+            left (float): The left operand for the arithmetic operation.
+            right (float): The right operand for the arithmetic operation.
+            operator (str): The arithmetic operator to use ('+', '-', '*', or '/').

+        Returns:
-            execute(**kwargs): Returns the result of the arithmetic operation.
+            tuple[float]: A single-element tuple containing the result of the operation.

         Raises:
-            ValueError: If the input values are not floats or if the operator is unsupported.
+            ValueError: If either operand is not a float or if the operator is not supported.

+        Notes:
+            - Division by zero will raise a Python exception
+            - The returned value is always wrapped in a tuple to maintain consistency with the node system
+            - Input values are limited by MAX_FLOAT constant
         """

         @classmethod